-Our Society protects the works of both its members and authors who do not belong to ZAiKS, but have placed their works under its protection.
-We also manage the rights of foreign authors on the basis of reciprocal representation agreements.
-We are a member and co-founder of the International Confederation of Societies of Authors and Composers (CISAC), and a member of BIEM, an international organization that looks after musical works used on sound carriers.
-We also belong to GESAC, the European Grouping of Societies of Authors and Composers, representing the collective copyright management organizations of the countries of our continent.
+Our Society is committed to safeguarding the creative output of both our members and authors who have entrusted us with the protection of their works.
+Additionally, through reciprocal representation agreements, we strive to safeguard the works of foreign authors as well.
+We co-founded and are a member of CISAC, the International Confederation of Societies of Authors and Composers, and an associate of BIEM, an international organization specializing in musical works recorded on sound media.
+Furthermore, we are a member of GESAC, the European Association of Societies of Authors and Composers, which represents collective management organizations throughout the region.

 ZAiKS - serving authors and all those who utilize their creative works.

 Our primary goal is to help authors obtain just compensation for their creative output, while also assuming the responsibility of identifying each work's author to facilitate its use by others.
 Through the issuance of licenses, we ensure that musical works are used in a legal and authorised manner.